TeleBASIC Reference Guide

 -> SIN(n)

-Returns the trigonometric sine of the specified value n in radians
+Returns the trigonometric sine of the angle n, given in radians

 -> SLEEP n